 Powerful youth leaders growing together – cultivating community and food justice through urban agriculture

 GreenLeaf engages powerful youth leaders in urban agriculture, farming on available lots in neighborhoods that don’t have access to fresh fruits and vegetables.
-At GreenLeaf, young people earn a fair wage while growing food for their communities and exploring issues of health, nutrition, and justice.
-The young people also grow, challenging themselves and each other in an environment that creates lasting, just, and sustainable social change.
-GreenLeaf is a project of the Colorado Nonprofit Development Center.
-To learn more about GreenLeaf, visit www.GreenLeafDenver.org.
+At GreenLeaf, young people earn a fair wage while working year-round on our farm, growing food for their communities and exploring issues of health, nutrition, and justice.
+GreenLeaf is building a new, bigger farm in 2016, and we’re excited to grow more healthy food and work with more youth leaders.
+And we want YOU to get involved!
+To learn more please visit www.GreenLeafDenver.org.
 To run or walk with us, or to sponsor our runners, email Cody at Cody@GreenLeafDenver.org.Donate

 Griffith Centers for Children Chins Up offers a range of services to at-risk children, youth, and family throughout the state of Colorado.
 Our mission is to provide children and their families the environment and opportunities to become educated, healthy, participating and productive members of society.
 Services include family preservation, visitations, foster care, residential care for boys, and education services.
 Since 1927 we have helped over 32,000 children in this state.
 Contact information: Caitlyn Beans, 719-327-2026, email@example.com.
 To learn more about Griffith Centers visit www.griffithcenters.org and find us on Facebook.Donate